 Lecturer, Institute for Politics and Strategy

-Molly Dunigan is a political scientist at the RAND Corporation and an instructor in the Institute for Politics and Strategy at Carnegie Mellon University.
-Her research interests center on international security, with a focus on private military and security contractors, civil–military relations, irregular warfare, counterinsurgency, security force assistance, maritime security, and arms control.
+Molly Dunigan is a Senior Political Scientist at the RAND Corporation, and a lecturer in Carnegie Mellon University's Institute for Politics and Strategy.
+Her research interests focus on military privatization, outsourcing, operational contract support, strategic competition, civil–military relations, civilian deployment, counterinsurgency, and maritime security.
 She is the recipient of numerous awards, including a US Institute of Peace Jennings Randolph Peace Fellowship, a US State Department Foreign Language Areas Studies Fellowship, and an International Studies Association Catalytic Research Grant.

 Burns, Rachel, Molly Dunigan, Carrie Farmer, Alison Hawks, and Claude Messan Setodji, Out of the Shadows: The Health and Well Being of Private Contractors Working in Conflict Environments.
 RAND Corporation (RR-420) 2013.

 Camm, Frank, Molly Dunigan, Nancy Young Moore, Samantha Cherney, Clifford Grammich, Judith Mele, Evan Peet, and Anita Szafran.
 A Review of Alternative Methods to Inventory Contracted Services in the Department of Defense.
 RAND Corporation (RR 1704OSD) 2017.

 Chalk, Peter, Molly Dunigan, Dick Hoffmann, Brian Nichiporuk, and Paul DeLuca.
 Characterizing and Exploring the Implications of Maritime Irregular Warfare.
 RAND Corporation (MG-1127) 2012.